IMAGE VIA @DONTWORRYWHO__ | INSTAGRAM

 So, dust off your trainers, start your playlist, and leave the excuses at home, because you've got some mileage to crush.

 The flat, paved, 1.8-mile Carriage Drive loop around Battersea Park is an absolute gem.
 Not only does it offer epic views of the Thames and luscious greenery to help you power through the muscle burn, but the park is also home to an art gallery and a zoo.
 So, bring along your backpack and snacks; you might be there all day!

-Tick off four of the city’s Royal Parks—Kensington, Hyde, Green, and St James’s Park—in a 7.2-mile loop.
+Tick off four of the city’s Royal Parks—Kensington, Hyde, Green, and St James’s Park—in one 7.2-mile loop.
 Follow the perimeters of the park marked with rose brass plates in the pavement and enjoy the scenery.
 Really, any time during the week is your ideal window, as playing dodge ’em on weekends in the crowds will slow your pace.

 The miles will fly by as you explore all the open space in this North West park.
 At the Merton Lane entrance, work your way westward around the park to add 4.8 miles to your dash.
-You’ll soon find out ponds are here, there, and everywhere — in summer you might even be tempted for a dip.
+You’ll soon find out ponds are here, there, and everywhere — in summer, you might even be tempted for a dip.
 Use the hills for sprint training, and watch the sunset from the top of Parliament Hill (there’s also a bench to rest on… just saying).

 East Londoners probably want to keep this one a secret — but it’s too good not to share!
 A short train ride to Leytonstone will have you in Wanstead Flats.
-As a perfectly flat, large open space with winding trails, it’s a runner’s dream (not after a heavy rainfall though).
+As a perfectly flat, large open space with winding trails, it’s a runner’s dream (not after a heavy rainfall, though).
 Loop around the park, which is scattered with ponds and streams, to log up 6.9 miles.